example42/example42.github.io/_posts/2020-05-21-managing-extra-repositories-with-tiny-puppet.md

 ## Adding custom repositories

-Since Internal is a bad and dangerous place, many companies prefer to have internal repositories where packages are both mirrored from upstream sources and locally packaged.
+Since Internet is a bad and dangerous place, many companies prefer to have internal repositories where packages are both mirrored from upstream sources and locally packaged.

 Tiny Puppet can help here, and allow to handle any custom repository, either by using custom tinydata as in the above examples or by specifying directly the expected params when using the `tp::repo` define, which is declared inside  `tp::install` if repo related Tiny Data is present.